GANeffGA/project-hangman/README.md

 Technologies used: HTML, CSS, and Javascript.

-Next steps: Fix the image detector in my array of hangman images so it can display properly.
+Next steps: Add and modify a randomizer of words based on an array of countries by continent.

 Screenshots: Win/loss logic Win/Loss message
 ![hangman1](https://github.com/GANeffGA/project-hangman/assets/133476397/b8f8d8b5-fb17-4925-ae16-114ba8fd4964)